 - Executive decision-makers should lead by example

-- Make sure the core values are always visible throughout the organization; on scoreboards, bulletin boards, communique, dashboards, among other locations
+- Make sure the core values are always visible throughout the organization; on scoreboards, bulletin boards, communique, and dashboards, among other locations

 - Instill the core values in your organization's communication framework

 - Utilize any employee advocacy tools in your organization to communicate the core values, foster collaboration, input, feedback, and recognition

 - Boost employee engagement by appreciating the employees' efforts to promote the values

 True North is an approach from Hoshin Kanri that ensures all stakeholders are aligned toward realizing your organization's strategic goals.
 By creating a statement that blends the Vision and Mission you can create a clear, guiding direction that gives purpose to action at all the organization's levels.

 A true north statement articulates your organization's purpose and guides every decision it makes.
 It gives the right direction your organization should follow to achieve its strategic plans.

 To be a global defense, aerospace, and security organization we must ensure that our strategic priorities develop a sustainable advantage, which helps our customers to take care of the thing that matters most to them.